 As is often the case in a small town, Dresden doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Dresden with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.56% of adults in Dresden have a bachelor's degree or advanced degree.
+The citizens of Dresden are slightly less educated than the national average of 21.84% for the average city or town: 15.56% of adults in Dresden have a bachelor's degree or advanced degree

 The per capita income in Dresden in 2022 was $30,181, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $120,724 for a family of four.
 However, Dresden contains both very wealthy and poor people as well.